 In California, as a general rule, these types of accidents are the fault of the driver or passenger who opens the car door.
 The primary reason for this is because the person who opens a door has a responsibility to check their rearview mirrors and to turn their head to ensure that the road is clear before they step out of their vehicle.
 Obviously, it is not even remotely feasible for bicyclists, who may ride past hundreds of parked cars in the busy city streets in an hour, to carefully look into each automobile to make sure that the doors are not opening.

-But, it’s only a general rule.
+That being said, this is only a general rule.
+In some cases, a bicyclist may be found to be partially (or fully) at fault for the accident in which they got doored.
 For instance, if the bicyclist sees the car pull over, sees the brake lights, and is riding very close to the car as they see the person getting out then a judge or a jury will probably say it’s the bicycle rider’s fault.
-On the other hand, if the car has been pulled over for a while, there are no brake lights and a person suddenly flings their door open, it will typically be held the fault of the owner of the car.
+This is because, in this scenario, it may be determined that the biker should have known better, and, therefore, that their actions were unreasonable and unsafe.

-We’ve handled a number of cases of bicyclists getting doored, and it’s a field where we can help you think through–at no charge to you–whether or not you have a case where we can do you some good.
+If you were hurt in this type of accident, please reach out to our main office in Orinda, CA today.
+We can help you think through–at no charge to you–whether or not you have a case where we can do you some good.